-Some soft-tissue sarcomas are benign (not cancer), and others are malignant (cancer).
+Some soft-tissue tumors, such as lipomas and hemangiomas, are benign (not cancer).
+Others are malignant (cancer) and are called soft tissue sarcomas.
 There are more than 30 types of sarcoma, making each extremely rare.
 Sarcomas are classified into groups that have similar types of cancer cells and symptoms.
 They usually are named for the type of tissue where they start.
 Sarcomas within a classification often are treated the same way.

 The main types of soft-tissue sarcoma begin in: